MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 ### Ask a Teams desktop user to use the Windows Game Bar to capture a screen recording of a Remote Assist call from their perspective

 Use this option when:
-* You want the recording to capture exactly what the Teams desktop user sees during the call (e.g. including the Teams UI and call layout the Teams desktop user configures.)
+- You want the recording to capture exactly what the Teams desktop user sees during the call (for example, including the Teams UI and call layout the Teams desktop user configures).

 1. On a [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 10 desktop PC, join a call using [!include[pn-microsoft-teams](../includes/pn-microsoft-teams.md)].